Ryan Fowler

 On an average summer, temperatures in Kansas City rise to almost 90 degrees Fahrenheit.
 From inside a vehicle, 90-degree weather escalates to 109 degrees in just 10 minutes, and 124 degrees in 30 minutes.
 It’s easy to see how a hot car can quickly lead to heat stroke and death in pets and children.
 The more information you have about hot car deaths, the better you can prevent these tragedies in your life.
-Here’s what you should know.
+Here’s what our Kansas City wrongful death lawyer wants you to know.

 It Can Happen to Anyone